kyma-project/community/governance/01-governance.md

 * Contribute high-quality code and content
 * Communicate and collaborate with other code owners to improve the ownership process
-* Perform a thorough review of incoming PRs and make sure they follow the [contributing rules](CONTRIBUTING.md)
+* Perform a thorough review of incoming PRs and make sure he/she follows the [contributing rules](CONTRIBUTING.md)
 * Approve only those PRs in which the contributor made the requested improvements
 * Check if the related CI tests have completed successfully before approving the PR
 * Make sure that the PR approval flow runs smoothly
 * Proactively fix bugs
-* Perform maintenance tasks for their projects
+* Perform maintenance tasks for his/her projects
-* An issue that is assigned to a current release is treated with priority by the maintainer that is the assignee
+* As an assignee, treat issues assigned to a current release with priority
 * Monitor [Slack](http://slack.kyma-project.io)
 * Triage GitHub issues and perform pull request reviews for other maintainers and the community.
 Follow the [labels workflow](/governance/#issues-workflow-issues-workflow) document
-* In general, continue to be willing to spend at least 50% of one's time working on Kyma (~2.5 business days per week).
+* In general, continue to be willing to spend at least 50% of his/her time working on Kyma (~2.5 business days per week).

 ### Process for becoming a maintainer (aka codeowner)

 * Express interest to the existing maintainers that you or your organization are interested in becoming a maintainer.
-Depending on whether you are an individual or a corporate contributor/maintainer, different contributor license agreement applies.
+Depending on whether you are an individual or a corporate contributor/maintainer, a different contributor license agreement applies.
 * Express what the areas of Kyma that you want to engage with are.
 Kyma, because of its goal, is complex, and it is impossible to become a maintainer in every area.
 Make sure you get support from a proper group of maintainers.
 * Becoming a maintainer generally means that you are going to be spending a substantial part of your time (>50%) on Kyma for the foreseeable future.
 Among other responsibilities, this means:
   * creating and merging pull requests